-After a bracing day treading Lake District’s fells, taking in the spectacular beauty of the Coffin Route or stopping to admire the breath-taking panoramas of Wastwater; it is heartening to know that high quality fare and refreshment are in plentiful supply.
-Here we begin with ten of the top cultural restaurants and cafes in the region, promising cuisine that is second to none with views unparalleled across Cumbria.
+After a bracing day treading Lake District’s fells, taking in the spectacular beauty of the Coffin Route or stopping to admire the breathtaking panoramas of Wastwater, it is heartening to know that high-quality fare and refreshment are in plentiful supply.
+The restaurants and cafés here are first-class, and promise cuisine that is second to none with views unparalleled across Cumbria.

-Local and seasonal produce is sensitively handled and prepared at the Grasmere Hotel Restaurant to bring out the arresting natural flavours of Cumbrian cuisine.
+Local and seasonal produce is sensitively handled and prepared at The Grasmere Hotel’s restaurant to bring out the arresting natural flavours of Cumbrian cuisine.
 Begin with the home-smoked duck breast with pomegranate seeds and a honey and thyme dressing, before following with the fresh flavour of a sea-bass fillet, or perhaps opt for crisp filo pastry wrapped around stilton, pear and walnuts followed by a supreme of guinea fowl.
-Served in the chic cream interior of the restaurant, overlooking a classically verdant Cumbrian scene, the Grasmere Hotel restaurant is the ideal place to relax alongside a glass of something crisp from their extensive and carefully considered wine list.
+Served in the chic cream interior of the restaurant, overlooking a classically verdant Cumbrian scene, this spot is the ideal place to relax and enjoy god food.

 Diner, Restaurant, British

 Porto provides delicious cuisine prepared using the only finest locally sourced ingredients.
-With a self-professed cooking style of ‘modern British with far reaching influences’, this food manages to combine nostalgia with the exotic.
+With a self-professed cooking style of “modern British with far reaching influences”, this food manages to combine nostalgia with the exotic.
 Choose from traditional, rich smoked haddock accented with the luxurious flavour of king scallops or pan-roasted chicken with influence from Italy pervading in the accompanying arancini.
-For dessert, opt for 3 scoops of local handmade ice-cream or sorbet with a glass of Clos L’Abeilley dessert wine, or perhaps something more decadent, for which the twice baked sticky toffee soufflé fits the bill.
+For dessert, opt for three scoops of local handmade ice cream or sorbet with a glass of Clos L’Abeilley dessert wine, or perhaps something more decadent, for which the twice-baked sticky toffee soufflé fits the bill.

-Owner Michael Gould and Chef Paul White offer delectable, melt-in-the-mouth seafood and fish dishes at Hooked, accented with the flavour intensity of the Mediterranean, South-East Asia and Australia.
-The skill of the kitchen staff exudes through the dishes, the simple delicacy and flavour of Cornish sardines served with minimal fuss alongside capers and parsley butter, or the saltiness of razor clams served with pancetta, a hit of chilli and garlic butter.
+Owner Michael Gould and chef Paul White offer delectable, melt-in-the-mouth seafood and fish dishes at Hooked, accented with the flavour intensity of the Mediterranean, Southeast Asia and Australia.
+The skill of the kitchen staff exudes through the dishes, with highlights including Cornish sardines served alongside capers and parsley butter, and razor clams with pancetta, a hit of chilli and garlic butter.
 For main course, try fish like you’ve never tasted it: swordfish served with peppercorn sauce to rival any steak or, for continental flavour, try red bream on richly flavoured seafood paella.

 Cafe, British, Healthy

-No trip to the Lake District is complete without a visit to a traditional tearoom or café and Rattle Gill Café is a great place to start.
-This is tradition with a twist, everything prepared at Rattle Gill Café is vegetarian, offering insight into the increasingly popular meat-free way of life.
-Stop for lunch and try the homemade bean chilli with refreshing crème fraiche on the side, or the dipping board with homemade hummus, roasted vegetables, feta, fresh olives and toasted ciabatta.
-If you’re just popping in for morning coffee and a sweet treat to brace yourself for a day outdoors, why not enjoy a tasting plate of cakes, picking five from the daily offerings of fresh sponges and fruit cakes, scones with jam and cream or homemade flapjacks.
+No trip to the Lake District is complete without a visit to a traditional tearoom or café and The Rattle Ghyll is a great place to start.
+This is tradition with a twist: everything prepared at The Rattle Ghyll is vegetarian.
+Stop for lunch and try the bean chilli with refreshing crème fraiche on the side or the dipping board with home-made hummus, roasted vegetables, feta, fresh olives and toasted ciabatta.
+If you’re just popping in for morning coffee and a sweet treat to brace yourself for a day outdoors, why not enjoy a tasting plate of cakes, picking five from the daily offerings of fresh sponges and fruit cakes, scones with jam and cream or flapjacks.

 L’Enclume’s romantic riverside location at Cartmel is food for the soul and provides soulful food to boot.
-Preferring to veer away from a set menu, although they provide one if preferred, L’Enclume champions a style of cooking that debuts a selection of new dishes individually prepared to suit each table, created using the rapidly changing palette of local and seasonal ingredients on offer in the abundant environment of the Lake District.
+Preferring to veer away from a set menu L’Enclume champions a style of cooking that debuts a selection of new dishes individually prepared to suit each table, created using the rapidly changing palette of local and seasonal ingredients on offer in the abundant environment of the Lake District.
 With a penchant for English wines, the tipples are similarly styled and carefully chosen to complement the rich, natural flavours of the changing dishes.
 Enjoy the colourful food and exciting flavours in the intimate surroundings of the rustic dining room, with exposed beams married together with contemporary furniture and artwork.

 Broughton Village Café